thewca/wca-live/README.md

 that provides a number of valuable features, from basic ones like React hooks for querying/mutating data, to more sophisticated ones like configurable cache with clever updates.
-The app comes with a basic Service Worker caching static resources, which allows it to be installed as a desktop/mobile application.
-See the corresponding [README](./client/README.md) for details.

 ### Deployment

 Currently we use a single AWS EC2 instance for hosting the app and a RDS instance with the database.
-To set up a fresh instance we use [this](./bin/server/setup.sh) tiny script that basically installs Docker and fetches the app.
+To set up a fresh instance we use [this](./bin/setup.sh) tiny script that basically installs Docker and fetches the app.
-Images for the individual components are hosted on DockerHub and built automatically.
+The application image is hosted on DockerHub and built automatically.
-We have an automated GitHub Actions [workflow](./.github/workflows/deploy.yaml) that builds the images, pushes them to DockerHub and finally tells the the app to pick up the new images.
+We have an automated GitHub Actions [workflow](./.github/workflows/deploy.yaml) that builds the image, pushes them to DockerHub and finally tells the the app to pick up the new images.

-In production we use the Nginx web server to serve all the static files, handle TLS and proxy API requests to the Elixir app.
-The corresponding Docker image handles obtaining an SSL certificate and renewal.
-It also includes all the custom Nginx configuration that scores A+ in the [SSL Labs test](https://www.ssllabs.com/ssltest).
-See the corresponding [README](./nginx/README.md) for details.

 ## Development